Asoul/3intcomp/README.md

 # 3intcomp

-Save file in 3 int or even less
+Compress file in 3 integers or even less.

 ## How it works